bharigopan/prisoners-dilemma-executed-successfully/README.md

 # Simulate the Iterated Prisoner's Dilemma game with selected strategies
-This repository contains a script for simulating the Iterated Prisoner's Dilemma game using various strategies.
-The script runs a tournament among agents with different strategies and calculates the average score per move for each strategy combination.
-It also visualizes the score distributions for each strategy using a boxplot.
+This repository contains scripts for simulating the Iterated Prisoner's Dilemma game using various strategies.
+The script runs a tournament among agents with different strategies, calculates the average score per move for each strategy combination, and visualizes the score distribution for each strategy.
 Simulation parameters, such as selected strategies, number of rounds, self-play, and noise, can be customized.

 ## Features
 Various strategies implemented in the *strategies.py* file can be selected for the tournament, including: